-Notification of both the selected, as well as the non-selected proposals, will be consistent with the policy contained in the NASA Guidebook for Proposers, Section C.5.3.
+Notification of both the selected and non-selected proposals will be consistent with the policy contained in the NASA Guidebook for Proposers, Section C.5.3.
 Proposers not selected will be notified by electronic mail and offered a debriefing consistent with the policy in the NASA Guidebook for Proposers, Section C.6.